 Pathways students participate in the College Tutorial programme and are grouped with mainstream students.
 They access all college facilities, including the Sports Hall, Fitness Gym, Library, Canteen and communal student areas.

-Students are also supported by Services for Young People, who visit college to discuss their future training/work needs.
+Students are also supported by Careers and Education advisers, who visit college to discuss their future training/work needs.